QubesOS/qubes-doc/ExternalAudio.md

 sudo yum install pavucontrol
 ```

-Close the template and start or restart your user VM, insert your external audio, open a terminal and prepare pulseaudio to use it with:
+Close the template and start or restart your user VM, insert your external audio device, open a terminal and prepare pulseaudio to use it with:

 ``` {.wiki}
 sudo chmod a+rw /dev/snd/*